calacuda/mycroft-app-launcher/README.md

 prgram they are not just by their name.

-These are so you could say "Hey Mycroft, Please launch a terminal." and Maycroft will know what you mean even though there is no program called "terminal".
+These are so you could say "Hey Mycroft, Please launch a terminal." and Mycroft will know what you mean even though there is no program called "terminal".
 (NOTE: You can still explicitly specifiy the terminal to use, but this is easier.
 Right now one can set the the default terminal in the "settingsmeta.json" file.
 This is located in the